100 Notable alumni of

 -

 Bruno Leopoldo Francesco Sammartino was an Italian-American professional wrestler.
 He is best known for his time with the World Wide Wrestling Federation (WWF, now WWE).
-Sammartino's 2,803-day reign as WWF World Heavyweight Champion is the longest in the championship's history as well as the longest world title reign in WWE history.
+Sammartino's first reign as WWF World Heavyweight Champion is the longest recognized men's world title reign in wrestling history.

 -